enzonjagi/alx-higher_level_programming/0x00-python-hello_world/README.md

 #0x00-python-hello_world: Documentation attempt<br />
-0. Run python file: the "0-run"
+0. Run python file:
- is a script that assigns a PYFILE variable to a file and runs it via python3
+the "0-run" assigns a python file to the $PYFILE variable and runs<br />
+1. Run Inline:
+"1-run_inline" assigns python code to the $PYCODE  variable and runs it<br />